TCOxAV/BoredCodes/README.md

 Want to contribute?
 If you've built something you're proud of and want to share, send me your program, its purpose, and the alias you'd like to be credited as.
 I’d love to feature it here!
+(you better not forget about adding your name, Creditting the creator is a must in this "Space")

   AT Email: tcoxav@gmail.com